transitiverobotics/transitive/README.md

 ### Setting up subdomains

 In development, you need to ensure that your dev machine is reachable under all these subdomains names: `portal registry data mqtt install`.
-So if your `HOST` in `.env` is `hostname.local:8000`, then `portal.hostname.local:8000`, etc., need to resolve to
+So if your `TR_HOST` in `.env` is `hostname.local`, then `portal.hostname.local`, etc., need to resolve to
-`hostname.local:8000`.
+`hostname.local`.

 For local development, i.e., when using yout dev machine itself as a robot/device to connect to your deployment, you can simply add those to your `/etc/hosts`.
 If you are testing with robots and devices on your local network or in docker, we recommend using mDNS.
 For instance, you can use the following script to publish the alternate names on your local network using Avahi.